ahidroid/glastopf/README.rst

 ABOUT
 -----

-Glastopf is a Python web application honeypot founded by Lukas Rist.
+Glastopf is a Python web application honeypot founded by Lukas Rist "@lukristo" and Ahiezer Rada "programameste" github.com developers

 General approach: